WHY DPR

 WHERE WE ARE

 We're early.
 Some profiles are still unclaimed (waiting for their player to sign up).
-Some 2023-and-earlier Deaf tournaments haven't been ingested yet.
+Players who've already claimed their profiles are letting us know about matches from Deaf events that DPR doesn't have yet — and we're happy to receive those submissions and verify them.
 Some features you'll want are still being built.
 But the foundation is here, the verification standard is uncompromised, and the community is showing up.

 Three ways to get started right now: